The purpose of this remote antenna switch was to be able to select between four different antenna combinations.

 rectified and smoothed this gives a DC output of about 11-12v which is more than sufficient to operate the relays, even when using a long control cable.

-Photograph showing the internal layout of the completed unit.
+Photograph showing the internal layout of a prototype unit.
 The relays and ferrite transformers were secured to the inside of the box using hot melt glue.

 Brass 6mm bolts provide earth connections.